ecstatic-nobel/IOC-Report/README.md

 #### To-Do
 - [ ] Output request to web service in Json
 - [ ] POST a list a URLs or checksums to the service to validate

+---
+# DEPRECATED: Moving to the OSweep Project